-Dilli Prasad Poudel
+Dilli P. Poudel

 Selected Publications

 • Poudel, D.P.; Marquardt, K; Pain, A. & Khatri D. B. (2024).
 De-agrarianisation and re-agrarianisation in patches: understanding microlevel land use change processes in Nepalese smallholder landscapes.
 Forests, Trees and Livelihoods.
-Vol … Funded by the Swedish Research Council (Vetenskapsrådet).
+Vol. 33, No. 1, 1–22.
+Funded by the Swedish Research Council (Vetenskapsrådet).
+DOI: https://doi.org/10.1080/14728028.2023.2283022

 • Farnan R. Farnan R. A.; Ensor, J: Shrestha, A.; Poudel D.; Singh, B.; Thinphanga, P.; Hutanuwatr, K.; Subedi, Y.; Lama, S.; Singh, S. & Friend, F. (2024).
 Knowledge infrastructures, conflictual coproduction, and the politics of planning: A post-foundational approach to political capability in Nepal and Thailand.
 Political Geography.
 Vol. 108.
-Funded by GCRF UKRI
+Funded by GCRF UKRI.

 • Poudel, D. P.; Blackburn, S.; Manandhar, R.; Adhikari, B.; Ensor, J.; Shrestha, A. & Timsina, N. (2023).
 The political ecology of ‘haphazard urbanisation’ and unequal risk creation in the Kathmandu Valley, Nepal.
 International Journal of Disaster Risk Reduction.
 Vol. 96- funded by UKRI GCRF.